cmhollins2022/C-Sharp-101-Practice/C#-101-notes.md

 ### Debugging
 A __Break point__ (red dot) will pause the code at a specific point, and allow for further analysis.

+### Object Oriented Programming - Objects and Classes
+With Object Oriented Programming (OOP), we can classify objects with various attributes.